 Ancient Egypt, Greece, And Rome

-The first historical accounts, that is those that were written down, come from Egypt.
+The first written historical accounts come from Ancient Egypt.
 There, the great pharaohs and their court officials hired private security to protect themselves and their possessions.
 Pharaoh Ramses II, in 1,300 BC, privately hired Nubian Medjai, Syrian, Libyan, and Sardinian warriors to supplement his official military and police forces, as one specific example.

 In those times, and for many centuries afterward, in general, only the powerful elite and the wealthy could afford to hire private security.